 Stick to a Color Scheme

-Choose a primary color and build your pillow collection around it.
-You can then add accent pillows in complementary or analogous colors.
-For example, if you choose blue as your primary color, add pillows in shades of light blue, navy, and teal.
-You can also introduce accent colors like mustard yellow or soft pink for added contrast.
+Choose a primary color and build around it, adding accents in complementary or analogous shades.
+If blue is your primary, add light blue, navy, and teal, with mustard or soft pink for contrast.

 Contrast and Balance